MichaelF49/Pacman3D/README.md

 Download the repository, run `npm install` in the project directory, and then run `npm start`.
 The game is hosted on port 8080.

 Check out the working [demo](http://michaelf49.github.io/Pacman3D/)!
+(Performance issues on MacOS may exist.)

 ## License
 [MIT](./LICENSE)